faros-ai/dev-cycle-insrumentation-demo/README.md

 # Lighthouse

-A demonstration of Faros events instrumentation for measuring full development cycle.
+A demo of Faros events instrumentation for measuring full development cycle.

 The invocations of `git` and `npm` commands will send events to Faros, e.g: